lalthomas/scripts/readme.md

-20161124-move files from a list of files-dos batch script.bat 20170426-append filename to list-dos batch file.bat 20170722-move contends of a file to another file-dos batch script.bat
+20161124-move files from a list of files-dos batch script.bat 20170426-append filename to list-dos batch file.bat 20170722-move contends of a file to another file-dos batch script.bat 20170722-move n lines of a file and append to another file-powershell script.ps1

 **Support Files**